Driving Deeper Process Change within Enterprise Financial Management to Make a Difference

 What’s in it for me will be heard a lot through all layers of regional management all the way to HQ, and each step of the way you will be dealing with different corporate cultures and operational regulations, which are not at all to be underestimated in execution.
 Deliverables from such exercises are exciting and go from those streamlined financial management processes driving margin improvement for net profit, all the way to value creation initiatives to drive change at the more material gross margin level.
 In essence a glue across all your solutions for process and reporting richness, the benefits of which are so often seen in retail and Fintech but not always.

-The removal of routine tasks for staff and replacing these with more interesting work flows, roles and responsibilities is a massive benefit for the organisation in general.
+The removal of routine tasks for staff and replacing these with more interesting work flows, roles and responsibilities is a massive benefit for the organization in general.
 This is not just about automation, but an investment in building people skills to allow their transition, and that of their functional area to their next stage of skills development.

-Adding value at every level of the organisation, whether that be locally, regionally or globally, rather than simply fixing what you have now is what this is about, all executed with increased transparency and compliance at every stage, and removing those routine transactional issues away from expensive people.
+Adding value at every level of the organization, whether that be locally, regionally or globally, rather than simply fixing what you have now is what this is about, all executed with increased transparency and compliance at every stage, and removing those routine transactional issues away from expensive people.
 In other words putting the focus into driving insights and actions instead of administrative processes.

 Or put a totally different way if Moore’s Law historically has been driving such significant change in processing capability at a technical level, why is it that these improvements are not being seen to the same levels of efficiency on a holistic enterprise basis within the Office of the CFO, a pointer that again comes back to the fact that it has taken time to reach that next productivity tipping point, as ERP software houses catch up with years of hardware improvements with solutions that can now provide the necessary granular transformational capability, all driven by end users not IT.
 This will see a radical improvement from the often referenced c.50% of finance function time being spent on transactional processing and not on management.